Lesson 3: Creating a Mailing Label Report

 We will use a simple formula to create a single value out of the customer's last and first names, and similarly to the address.

 - In the Data panel, select <New Formula...> in the Formulas node.

-- Input the formula name CustomerContactName in the Enter Formula Name dialog, select OK, define the formula in the Formula Editor as
+- Type the formula name CustomerContactName in the Enter Formula Name dialog box, select OK, define the formula in the Formula Editor dialog box as

 @ContactFirstName + " " + @ContactLastName(you can copy the formula to the formula editing area directly), select Save on toolbar, then close the editor.